tip-org/tools-paper/paper.md

 induction on the same variable.
 There are some alternatives how strong induction hypotheses to add.
 This pass does not do the strongest, it uses HipSpec's heuristic and adds the strict subterms of the conclusion.
-This is predictable, symmetric and is shown to work well in practice.
-Doing induction both natural number arguments on an abstract binary predicate `p` looks like this in the step case:
+This is predictable, symmetric and is shown to work well in practice: for instance, it is strong enough to prove commutativity of the normal definition of natural number addition without any lemmas when doing induction on both variables.
+Induction on both of two natural number variables, on an abstract predicate `p` looks like this in the last of three step cases:

 ```{.tip .Induction-L0_1R .t3 .no-functions}
 ;.SkolemiseConjecture}